jpalma-espinosa/Amaranthus/README.md

 ![Amaranthus](./img/logo.png)

-## Amaranthus - A Cookiecutter template for Computational Scientific Research
+## A Cookiecutter template for Computational Scientific Research

-_Finally, a folder structure and work flow that I'm proud to share!_
+_Finally, a workflow that I'm proud to share!_

-This template is my first true workflow for my computational neuroscientific projects.
+Amaranthus is my first true workflow for my computational neuroscientific projects.
 However, it is broad enough to be applied to any computational discipline.
-This is highly based on the great [Cookiecutter Data Science project template](http://drivendata.github.io/cookiecutter-data-science/)
+It is highly based on the great [Cookiecutter Data Science project template](http://drivendata.github.io/cookiecutter-data-science/)

 Dedicated to [Amaranta Saball](https://open.spotify.com/track/0PqaN2yyQ1QdUR6UVHLna5?si=cf80748268e549c1).

-### Requirements to use the Amaranthus template:
+### Requirements to use Amaranthus template:
 -----------
  - Python 2.7 or 3.5+
  - [Cookiecutter Python package](http://cookiecutter.readthedocs.org/en/latest/installation.html) >= 1.4.0: This can be installed with pip by or conda depending on how you manage your Python packages: